• Home

 • Leftover dirty rice can be stored in the refrigerator for up to 3 days and reheated in the microwave or on the stovetop.

-A: Absolutely!
-Dirty Rice often tastes even better the next day as the flavors continue to meld.
+Yes—dirty rice often tastes even better the next day because the flavors keep melding.

 Related posts: